kencormican/milestoneProjectTwo/READMe.md

 ## Purpose

 In late 2019 [COVID-19](https://en.wikipedia.org/wiki/Coronavirus_disease_2019) or Coronavirus Disease 2019, was identified as a new and unique respiratory illness.
-It ability to spread rapidly, unhindered throughout a population was first realised in Wuhan, a city within the central province of Hubei in China.
+Its ability to spread rapidly, unhindered throughout a population was first realised in Wuhan, a city within the central province of Hubei in China.
 Since then the disease has developed into a global pandemic, affecting every country and individual on planet either directly through infection or indirectly via the social and economic consequences.